EugenePatentsev/Techbrifut.EntityFrameworkCore.PostgreSQL.UsefulExtensions/README.md

   (lower(u."LastName") = lower('Smith') OR lower(u."LastName") = lower('Taylor'))
 ```

-Notes:

-- Use And() only between OrWhere chains to start a new OR-group.
+> - Use And() only between OrWhere chains to start a new OR-group.
-- Do not call Where() immediately after And(); continue with OrWhere to build the next group.
+> - Do not call Where() immediately after And(); continue with OrWhere to build the next group.
-- AndIf(condition) conditionally applies And(); if condition is false, the chain continues without introducing a new AND
+> - AndIf(condition) conditionally applies And(); if condition is false, the chain continues without introducing a new
-  group.
+    AND group.

 # WhereIf